Kea 2.7.4

 In many cases it is useful to manage certain aspects of the DHCP servers while they are running.
 In Kea, this may be done via the Control Channel.
 Control Channel allows an external entity (e.g. a tool run by a sysadmin or a script) to issue commands to the server which can influence its behavior or retrieve information from it.
 Several notable examples envisioned are: reconfiguration, statistics retrieval and manipulation, and shutdown.

 Communication over Control Channel is conducted using JSON structures.
-As of Kea 0.9.2, the only supported communication channel is UNIX stream socket, but additional types may be added in the future.
+The supported communication channel is UNIX stream and HTTP/HTTPS sockets.

 If configured, Kea will open a socket and will listen for any incoming connections.
 A process connecting to this socket is expected to send JSON commands structured as follows: